roman-aguilera/common-instructions/README.md

 http://www.hypexr.org/linux_scp_help.php
 ```

-## Having commands automatically run when a terminal pop up
+## Making command line commands automatically run when a new terminal pops up
-Go to your bash file. this should e found in your home directoory and is named .bashrc
+Go to your bash file. this should be found in your home directoory and is named `.bashrc`
 ```
-cd ~
-vim .bashrc
+cd ~ # go to your home directory vim .bashrc  # enter the file named `bashrc` for editing (creates a new file if it doesn't already exist)
 ```

-Scroll to the very end of the .bashrc file and paste the following on the final line
+Scroll to the very end of the .bashrc file and paste the following into the final line of the `.bashrc` file
 ```
-export LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libGLEW.so
+cd <path/to/directory> # makes the terminal start from a desired path export LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libGLEW.so # any process within a new shell now associates `LD_PRELOAD` with `/usr/lib/x86_64-linux-gnu/libGLEW.so`
 ```
 Now the this will run every time you open up a command line terminnal